Use Bindplane with Google SecOps

 Best practices for gateway mode

-When you use a Bindplane collection agent as a gateway—that, in gateway mode, plan your deployment with the following best practices:
+When you run Bindplane collectors in gateway mode, we recommend that you plan your deployment with the following best practices:

 • Place at least two collectors behind a load balancer.